RetroSound Retro Classic RC-900C

 PTY Function: RDS has a function called PTY (Program Type): this coding of up to 31 pre-defined program types allow you to find similar programming by genre.
 When the tuner searches for this desired programming type, the tuner will study all strong FM stations to see what programming type they are broadcasting.
 If the programming type is found, the radio will select it.

-Aux Inputs: The RetroSound Model: RC-900C2 features a front-panel 3.5mm auxiliary input for connecting portable external audio sources such as a MP3 player and/or portable CD player.
+Aux Inputs: The RetroSound Model: RC-900C2 features a rear-panel 3.5mm auxiliary input for connecting portable external audio sources such as a MP3 player and/or portable CD player.
 The unit's auxiliary input supports any portable unit with an analog stereo 3.5mm headphone jack output or stereo RCA output.